PhoenixTales/phoenix-docs/vision/vision-of-gothic.md

 <span class="changed">[WORK IN PROGRESS!]</span>

-In the beginning there was an idea.
-Orpheus blabla.

-Night (Nyx) is the beginning of all things.
-This is the teaching of the Orphics.
+... in the words of the Developers (in 1998).

-Piranha Bytes was founded.
-And Orpheus was rescued.
-It re-appeared like a Phoenix from the ashes.
-Thus they have given it a new working title: "Phoenix".

-Now they would make their own game in their own company.

 <p class="suptext">Other games suck, we do our own.</p>

 > Though the German Developer PIRANHA BYTES has not even signed a distribution or publishing contract, it's already attracting tremendous attention from publishers and gamers.
 > The word is that even highly anticipated games like Ultima: Ascension look dull compared with GOTHIC's highly detailed and incredibly fast engine.
 And the game is already being touted by insiders for its breakthrough concepts.
 (MCV USA 01/1998)

+**Mike:** It's true the games are getting better - in ways of graphical presentation but NOT, in my humble opinion, in ways of gameplay or a good story.
+Almost every fantasy game released recently is merely hack and slay but has practically no story.
+It's like the heart of the game has been ripped out!
+We will combine both a (hopefully) genuine story and an easy-to-use gameplay with an engine which is at a clearly higher technical level than RPGs normally used to have.

+**Tom:** We founded Piranha Bytes because we wanted to produce games we want to play ourselves - that's what we want to achieve with Gothic.

+Torsten: Die Idee zu Gothic ist eher eine langersehnte Umsetzung all der Dinge die immer in Spielen gefehlt haben.
+Praktisch also eher eine Notwenigkeit.

+* Interview for IGN.com, 11.06.1998

 "One of those concepts is "optical feedback", meaning that increases in the character's ability are readily visible as the player's skill level develops."
 (MCV USA 01/1998)